Character Workshop

 Inscribed into the walls of turquoise mines in the Sinai Peninsula were the skeletons of the first alphabet in the world.

-The Canaanites were master abstractors and the fruits of their labor were picked up, altered, adapted, and developed by a host of other peoples including the Phoenicians, Greeks, and Etruscans among many others.
+The Canaanites were master abstractors and the fruits of their labor were picked up, altered, adapted, and developed by a host of other peoples including the Phoenicians, Greeks, Etruscans, and many others.
 Proto-Sinaitic, as it is now called, was itself based on the forms of Egyptian hieroglyphs.

-Each symbol of their alphabet represented a consonant rather than a word: the basis of the Semitic alphabetic system, and the beginning of alphabets across much of the world.
+Each symbol of their alphabet represented a consonant rather than a word or idea (like the hieroglyphs), constituting the basis of the Semitic alphabetic system, and the beginning of alphabets across much of the world.
+Below is the location of one of these historical turquoise mines and (amazingly) photos of some of the enscriptions.

-I sought to create a unified system to illustrate the characters of the modern Latin alphabet by integrating them into a standardized, visually cohesive chart.
-I recorded the evolution of the letters of the Latin alphabet, narrowed down to those with the most illustrative origins, and cross-referenced with the evolution of letters in other language families than Romance or Germanic such as Hebrew, Arabic and Greek.
+I sought to create a unified system to illustrate the characters of our modern Latin alphabet by integrating them into a standardized, visually cohesive chart.
+I recorded the evolution of the letters of the Latin alphabet, narrowed down to those with the most illustrative origins, and cross-referenced with the evolution of letters in language families other than Romance or Germanic such as Hebrew, Arabic and Greek with some linguistics books and limited online resources.

 A (Aleph): Ox head (alp)